atlassubbed/atlas-cubic-smoothing/README.md

   <img alt="s'(x) = 6x - 6x^2" src="docs/cubic_diff.png">
 </p>

 We want to ask ourselves whether or not the smoothing function will squeeze or stretch our input values at a certain point.
 All we need to do is plug our point into the derivative above.
 For example, plugging in the point `x = .1` tells us that the derivative is `s'(.1) = .54`, meaning it grows at roughly half the rate of `f(x) = x` at the same point (hence, squeezing).
-If we input `x = .5`, we'll find that the derivative is `s'(.5) = 1.5`, which means it grows 50% faster in the center as `f(x) = x` (hence, stretching).
+If we input `x = .5`, we'll find that the derivative is `s'(.5) = 1.5`, which means it grows 50% faster in the center than `f(x) = x` (hence, stretching).

 #### derivative visualized